 Work Health Professionals provides asbestos health monitoring in Perth.

-- For groups of 20+ workers we can provide asbestos health monitoring onsite.
+- ONSITE: for groups of 20+ workers we can provide asbestos health monitoring at your workplace

-- For individual cases or smaller groups we offer this in one of our Perth clinics.
+- CLINIC: for individual cases or smaller groups we see you in one of our Perth clinics.

 Asbestos health assessments must include the following (unless another form of health monitoring is recommended by our Occupational Physician):